sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 Up to this point in this chapter, I have outlined the basics of sampling theory which statisticians rely on to make guesses about population parameters on the basis of a sample of data.
-As this discussion illustrates, one of the reasons we need all this sampling theory is that every data set leaves us with a some of uncertainty, so our estimates are never going to be perfectly accurate.
+As this discussion illustrates, one of the reasons we need all this sampling theory is that every data set leaves us with some uncertainty, so our estimates are never going to be perfectly accurate.
 The thing that has been missing from this discussion is an attempt to *quantify* the amount of uncertainty that attaches to our estimate.
 It is not enough to be able guess that, say, the mean IQ of undergraduate psychology students is 115